 AER 101 provides an understanding of the general properties and characteristics of the geospace environment and the underlying physical mechanisms.
 The student will understand the fundamentals of aeronomy, study of the atomospheric environment of the mesosphere and lower thermosphere (MLT) region of the atmosphere.
 Special emphasis is given to the to environmental hazards most relevant to the operations of manned spacecraft, including particles and radiation, impact phenomena, spacecraft charging, aerodynamic drag, and oxygen corrosion of surfaces.

 The course provides an overview of the atmospheric and space environment experienced by suborbital spacecraft.
 It builds an understanding of the Earth’s atmosphere from the troposphere over the stratosphere and mesosphere to the thermosphere and the near-Earth space environment.
 The course will introduce the relevant aspects of each environment with a focus on dynamics, chemistry, radiation environment and energetic particle environment.
 It will outline commonalities as well as differences between these environments and discuss effects on spacecraft where applicable.
-The course will also discuss measurement techniques for key quantities in the various environments.
+The course will also introduce measurement techniques for key quantities in the various environments.
 The course will close with an outlook on space weather and an overview of the atmospheric environment of Mars.
 While the course is part of the aeronomy concentration in IIAS, concepts introduced in the course will also be applicable to space flight operations and flight test engineering concentrations.

 - Sagan C., The Demon-haunted World – Science as a Candle in the Dark, Random house, 1996.

 - Catling, D. C. and Kasting, J. F., Atmospheric Evolution on Inhabited and Lifeless Worlds, Cambridge, 2017.

 - Tascione, T. F., Introduction to the space environment (2nd), Krieger, 2010.